AlecTietjens/Hangman/README.md

 given time.
 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+Scoring is defined by how close to a perfect game a user has, i.e, if the user has no incorrect guesses then they have had a perfect game.
+So the best score a user can have is 0, and incorrect guesses add points to the user's score.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.
  - app.yaml: App configuration.